-What are the symptoms of interstitial cystitis/painful bladder syndrome (IC/PBS)?
+What are the symptoms of interstitial cystitis/painful bladder syndrome?

 You may feel pain when having sexual intercourse.
-IC/BPS can affect the way you exercise and sleep and can cause a great deal of distress.
-Without treatment, IC/BPS symptoms make it hard to get through your day or even to be able to work.
+IC/PBS can affect the way you exercise and sleep and can cause a great deal of distress.
+Without treatment, IC/PBS symptoms make it hard to get through your day or even to be able to work.
 This can really affect not only your life but also your relationship with your partner.

-It is not known exactly what causes IC/BPS.
+It is not known exactly what causes IC/PBS.
 Some theories regarding its cause include:

 - A defect in your bladder tissue, which may allow irritating substances in the urine to pass through your bladder.